freenas/freenas-docs/userguide/vms.rst

 hardware rather than the actual hardware of the host computer.
 This provides more isolation than :ref:`Jails`, although there is additional overhead.
-A portion of system RAM is assigned to each VM, and each VM uses a :ref:`zvol <Create zvol>` for storage.
+A portion of system RAM is assigned to each VM, and each VM uses a :ref:`zvol <Adding Zvols>` for storage.
 While a VM is running, these resources are not available to the host computer or other VMs.